LifeInAJar/LifeInAJar/README.md

 - 🌱 I’m currently learning how to be a person
 - 💞️ I’m looking to collaborate on relationships (;
 - 📫 How to reach me: don't
-- 😄 Pronouns: Why you interested?
+- 😄 Pronouns: Why you are interested?
 - ⚡ Fun fact: I like hedgehogs